Best daily deals

 A chart depicting the SBC, aptX, aptX HD, AAC, LDAC bluetooth codecs transfer rates.

-Represented is the max transfer rate (kbps) of each respective Bluetooth codec (greater is better).
+Represented is each respective Bluetooth codec’s max transfer rate (kbps) (greater is better).
 Each waveform depicts a transfer rate of 100 kbps.

 All wireless earbuds feature Bluetooth codec support.
 Bluetooth codecs inform how a file is transferred from the source to a headset.
 It encodes and decodes digital audio data into a specified format while balancing quality and efficiency.
 The bare minimum requirement is SBC compatibility.
-Over the years, its performance has improved immensely but Android users who value audio quality should keep an eye out for aptX or aptX HD support.
+Over the years, its performance has improved immensely, but Android users who value audio quality should watch for aptX or aptX HD support.
 If you’re an iPhone user, the AAC codec works well and reliably, which can’t be said for Android devices.
-To get the absolute best audio quality, you’ll have to go with wired listening.
+You’ll have to go with wired listening to get the absolute best audio quality.

-When you’re able to hear external noise. your music is degraded due to auditory masking.
+When you can hear external noise, your music degrades due to auditory masking.
 This is when the louder outside noise makes it more difficult to perceive the quieter sounds of your music.
-Situations like this put you at risk for noise-induced hearing loss, because we’re more likely to pump up the volume in such instances.
-Getting a proper fit can serve as an easy way to help prevent auditory damage.
-Not all ear tips are created equally, though, which is where third-party tips can be useful.
+Situations like this put you at risk for noise-induced hearing loss because you’re more likely to pump up the volume in such instances.
+Getting a proper fit can be an easy way to help prevent auditory damage.
+Not all ear tips are created equally, though, which is where third-party tips can be helpful.

 Wireless vs true wireless earbuds: Which is better?